 You can prevent this tracking as an anonymous user of the site.
 There are two primary ways to do this.
 Either set your browser up to send Do-Not-Track headers – see the Firefox, Safari and Internet Explorer instructions on this.
 Alternatively, install the Ghostery plugin, which is available for Firefox, Safari, Google Chrome and Internet Explorer and which has an option to block Google Analytics.

-The GDPR give you certain rights over your data and how we use it.
+DPA and GDPR give you certain rights over your data and how we use it.
 These include:

 - the right in certain circumstances to have your inaccurate personal data rectified, blocked, erased or destroyed